aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/get-borders/_index.md

 weight: 80
 ---

-The REST API allows you to get a list of borders.
+This REST API retrieves a collection of `Border` items.

 ## REST API